|By...||You must have...|

 - Contact the instructor well before the start of the quarter and discuss the concept of ad hoc Honors, as well as your ideas for a project.
 Gain preliminary approval from your instructor prior to submitting your online application.

-- Complete and submit the online application as soon as possible, but no later than the first Friday of the quarter by 5:00 pm.
+- Complete and submit the online application as soon as possible and before the quarterly due date posted on the Honors website.

 - You will receive an email from the Honors Program once your adviser has reviewed your application.
 If approved, your instructor will be prompted to review and approve the application as well; you will receive an additional email confirmation once this has happened.
-It is your responsibility to ensure your adviser and instructor submit their approval via the online system no later than the second Friday of the quarter.
-Should your adviser or instructor not approve your application, you will receive an email allowing you to revise your original application.
+It is your responsibility to ensure your adviser and instructor submit their approvals via the online system by the due date posted on the Honors website.
+Should your adviser or instructor decline your application, you will receive an email allowing you to revise your original application one time only.

 - Once approved, complete your ad hoc project as outlined.

-- At the end of the quarter, your instructor will receive an email asking him or her to submit final confirmation of completion of your project.
-You will receive a final confirmation email once your instructor has submitted the approval.
+- At the end of the quarter, your instructor will receive an email asking them to submit final confirmation that you have completed your project.
+You will receive a final email once your instructor has submitted the approval.
 It is your responsibility to ensure your instructor provides this final confirmation via the online system.
 Without this confirmation, Honors credit will not be awarded.

 - Processing ad hoc Honors takes several weeks after that final confirmation has been received; you can expect to see an "H" designation on your transcript by the middle of the following quarter.

 Students interested in pursuing ad hoc Honors should brainstorm potential projects and are encouraged to think creatively as to how they will more deeply explore the subject material.
 Some possible projects include:

 - Making an interactive Google Map embedded with text, photos, and videos;